 One of the advantages of hiring remote employees is that you can find a talented employee no matter where he lives.
 This means remote employees could be distributed across different time zones in the US and other countries.
-Imagine organizing a meeting between employees who live on the US east coast, US west coast, Eastern Europe and India.
-A good time to meet for the US employees will be late evening for those in India.
+Imagine organizing a meeting between employees who live on the US east coast, US west coast, Eastern Europe, and India.
+A good time to meet for the US employees will be a late evening for those in India.

-Again, training and right tools can help you overcome this challenge or at least minimize its impact.
+Again, training and the right tools can help you overcome this challenge or at least minimize its impact.
 When you sensitize people about the need to respect each other’s family time, they are more likely to accommodate each other.
 You can rotate a recurring team meeting to take place at a different time each week so no worker has to always meet in the evening.
 You could also ask everyone to have some overlap between their work timings.